 - If there is a weak draft, smoke exits too lethargically.
 The cooling and depositing of the carbon-rich chemicals increases, multiplying the amount of creosote deposit in the lining.

 Three Types of Creosote

 Another complication of creosote is that there are three kinds and only one is easy to remove using a basic professional chimney sweep brush.
 Stage 2 and Stage 3 creosote is more difficult to remove and provide more fuel for chimney fires.
 Stage 3 creosote is like tar has been poured into the flue, and it can be impossible to remove.
 Oftentimes, homeowners with Stage 3 creosote are forced to install a new chimney liner so that the creosote buildup that won’t come off is no longer a danger.

 Contact Guardian Chimney Sweeps Today

 The CSIA-certified chimney sweeps at Guardian Chimney Sweeps are experts at creosote removal.
 With the Houston chimney sweep company’s 100% satisfaction guarantee, you can be confident of reliable chimney sweep services at competitive prices.
 Schedule creosote removal today and enjoy peace of mind as you warm yourself by cozy wood fires this winter.
 Guardian Chimney Sweeps is also the place to call for chimney inspections, chimney repair, masonry repair, flue liner replacement, and all of your chimney and professional heating appliance installation needs.
-Contact Guardian Chimney Sweeps today at one of the numbers below.
+Contact Guardian Chimney Sweeps today at one of

 Toll-free: (888) 306-6069